twisterarmy/twisterad/README.md

 Optimal to run as the systemd unit that waits for a twister connection and then begins updating promotional messages with every new block found.

-Check out `config.json` to setup remote / local connection or update default promotional messages for specified users!
+Check out `config.json` to setup remote / local connection or update default promotional messages for users!

 ## Install